 • Leftover wearable garments from our European headquarters are given a

-• In our New York office we collaborate with re-fashion NYC, to facilitate the
+• Our New York City office collaborated with re-fashion NYC to facilitate the

 reuse, repurposing and recycling of damaged and non-damaged materials.